yaragirodev/OneControllerX/README.md

-# 1Controller
+# 1ControllerX
 #### *1 Module to support all Game Controllers.*

 ![alt text](https://i.imgur.com/CODzG0F.png?4)

 ### About:
-This module aims to be an all-in-one module for controllers.
+This is fork of module that aims to be an all-in-one module for controllers.
 It adds .kl files to fix keybindings on many game controllers.

 ### Compatibility: